 Call us: 855.522.6457

 Scoliosis is a condition in which the spine curves sideways.
-It’s a relatively common condition in children and teens, affecting about three percent of kids.
+It affects about 3 percent of children.
 School screenings and regular checkups starting around age 10 can help catch scoliosis early.

 Causes of Scoliosis

 The most common form of scoliosis, occurring in about 80 to 85 percent of people with scoliosis, is idiopathic scoliosis.
 “Idiopathic” means the exact cause is unknown.
 However, doctors do know that it tends to run in families, is not caused by any specific activity, and cannot be prevented.

 Other forms of scoliosis include congenital scoliosis due to a birth defect and neuromuscular scoliosis from conditions such as muscular dystrophy.

 Small curves may not cause any symptoms and scoliosis rarely causes pain.
 As children grow, signs and symptoms may include: